danigrande/ai-product-strategy/03-the-margin/cost-curve.md

 ## Pricing Model

 ## Pricing Model

 ### 1. Current Pricing

-Right now, the app is **100% free** (pre-monetization).
+The app is **100% free** (pre-monetization).
 All API inference, database, and infrastructure costs are absorbed to build the user base.
 Standard for an MVP, but not sustainable at scale during the World Cup.

 ### 2. Why Standard SaaS Models Fail